cool-mist/PyPiano/README.md

 # PyPiano
-A simple monotonic keyboard made in python using scipy,numpy and pygame
+A simple mono-"phonic" keyboard made in python using scipy,numpy and pygame

 # Dependencies